madnificent/ember-mode/README.md

     - controllers/friend.coffee
     - controllers/friend.js

-As none of these exist, it asks to generate the friends controller instead.
-If you choose to generate the controller, it will be opened right after.
+As none of these exist, it lists all controllers and lets you select one of them.

+#### manual generation ####

+Say we are visiting `routes/plugins.coffee` and would like to generate a `Peer` model.
+Pressing `C-c c g m` will ask for the name of the class to generate (with a default of `plugins`) and the options to be passed to the generator.
+The default is hinted based on the current file.

+Similarly, if we are visiting `routes/plugins.coffee` and want to generate a controller, pressing `C-c c g c` will ask for the name of the controller to generate (with a default of `plugins`) and the options to be passed to the generator.
+In essence, pressing enter twice will generate `controllers/plugins.coffee`.

 #### automatic generation ####

 Say we are visiting `models/friend.coffee` and want to generate the `friend` route.
-Pressing `C-c c g r` will use the ember generators to generate the route and open it.
+Pressing `C-u C-c c g r` will use the ember generators to generate the route and open it (without posing any questions).

-Note that pressing `C-c c f r` would have navigated to `routes/friends.coffee` and wouldn't have found the generated route.
+Note that pressing `C-c c f r` would have navigated to `routes/friends.coffee` and wouldn't have found the newly generated route before.

-#### manual generation ####

-Say that we want to generate a new model, for which we don't have a related resource yet.
-We are visiting `routes/plugins.coffee` and would like to generate a `Peer` model.
-Pressing `C-u C-c c g m` will ask for the name of the class to generate and the options to be passed to the generator.
-The default values are derived from the current location.

 *PRO TIP:* If you are using coffeescript, enable `ember-cli-coffeescript` to generate coffeescript instead of javascript files.
+If you don't, javascript files will be generated.

     cd path/to/your/ember-cli-project
     npm install ember-cli-coffeescript --save-dev